Range Builder Guide

 Scenario Development

-Start with simple manual tasks before automation
+- Start with simple manual tasks before introducing automation

-- Use clear, descriptive task names
+- Use clear and descriptive task names

 - Test timing and dependencies thoroughly

-Provide meaningful feedback to participants
+- Provide meaningful feedback to participants

 User Experience

-Design intuitive navigation paths
+- Design clear navigation paths

-- Provide clear instructions and objectives
+- Provide explicit instructions and objectives

-- Test from participant perspective
+- Test workflows from the participant perspective

-- Plan for different skill levels
+- Account for varying skill levels

 Support

-For additional help join the community discussions.
+For additional assistance, join the Crucible community discussions.